 Hurdles to Stakebuilding

-Obtaining shareholder approval may prove difficult, although not always, particularly if a company consists of many shareholders and a quorum is difficult to achieve.
-Other difficulties may include obtaining the license or approval from the relevant government authority for including a foreign element in the shareholding composition, which is particularly true for certain industries such as the payment industry.
+Obtaining shareholder approval may prove difficult, although not always, particularly if a company consists of many shareholders and a quorum is difficult to reach a decision.
+Other difficulties may include obtaining the license or approval from the relevant Government authority for including a foreign element in the shareholding composition, which is particularly true for certain industries such as the payment industry.

 Shareholder approval is generally not required for an increase in shareholding in public companies, unless the increase is made through a rights subscription.
 In general, obtaining approval from the shareholders in a public company is more challenging, not only from a procedural perspective but also in the gathering of the necessary quorum, in which case securing a commitment from the incumbent controller of the company is almost always necessary.

 Dealings in Derivatives